Introduction: key performance indicators for directories

 - Affiliate revenue: Income from referral partnerships with related services.

-Track each revenue stream separately to understand which aspects of your directory generate the most value and where growth opportunities exist.
+Track each revenue stream separately so you know which parts of your directory generate the most value and where you can grow.

-When calculating directory ROI, consider both direct revenue (like listing fees) and indirect value (like SEO benefits for your main business).
-A directory might show modest direct ROI but deliver substantial overall value through increased brand visibility and customer engagement.
+When you calculate directory ROI, count both direct revenue (like listing fees) and indirect value (like SEO benefits for your main business).
+A directory might show modest direct ROI but deliver real overall value through greater brand visibility and customer engagement.

 The fundamental ROI formula is: